Drone Building Surveys: What They Cost, How They Work, and When You Need One

 Up to 4K UHD video and high-resolution photography, detailed enough to identify defects invisible from ground level.

-For purchasers, it can support price negotiations and we’ve seen clients recover the cost of their survey many times over through renegotiated purchase prices.
+For purchasers, this evidence can support price negotiations.
+We’ve seen clients recover the cost of their survey many times over through renegotiated purchase prices based on defects the drone imagery revealed.

 What Is 3D Photogrammetry and How Does It Help?

-Photogrammetry uses overlapping drone images to create accurate 3D models of buildings, which can be incredibly accurate and provide a high level of accuracy.
+Photogrammetry uses overlapping drone images to create accurate 3D models of buildings, with accuracy down to sub-50mm when combined with ground control points.

-These models are incredibly useful for condition monitoring, and lead into a ‘Digital Building Survey’ of the property.
-They integrate seamlessly with Building Information Modelling (BIM) workflows and are increasingly important for larger commercial projects and asset management.
+They also integrate with Building Information Modelling (BIM) workflows and are increasingly important for larger commercial projects, asset management, and planned maintenance programmes.

 Drone Survey of roof defects from Blackacre